eccs-reengineering/280ZX-Turbo-ECCS/README.md

 ##### Hitachi HD46506 ADU (Analog Data Acquisition Unit)

-Software uses addresses from 0080 to 009F
+Addressed from 0080 to 009F

-MCU A7 high
+I haven't been able to find much information about this chip other than it is an IO extender.

-I haven't been able to find any information about this chip other than it is an IO extender.
+There is an SAE transaction mentioning early ECCS, it has a 10-bit ADC for the VAFM with 8-bit ADC for other sensors.

-It has data lines and address lines linked to the MCU.
+Math instructions are included on this chip that are used to extend the capabilities of the 6802, specifically multiplication.

-Inputs like the CHTS and AFM go directly into this unit as 0-5v signals, its a reasonable assumption to say they're translated into a linear 0-255 value by the ADC.
+There is no information on how these systems are addressed.

 ##### Hitachi HN25089 DIP-24